jasmyhigh/penumbra/docs/padr/PADR-001_Dutch_Auctions.md

     // The block height at which the auction ends.
     //
     // Together with `start_height`, `max_output`, and `min_output`,
-    // this implicitly defines the speed of the auction. uint64 end_height = 6;
+    //This implicitly defines the speed of the auction. uint64 end_height = 6;
     // The number of discrete price steps to use for the auction.
     //